 There are also six, breeding, non-native species present in Portugal: Crested Myna, Yellow-crowned Bishop, Black-headed Weaver, Common Waxbill, Red Avadavat and Black-headed Munia.

 A fine selection of butterflies including Spanish Festoon and Two-tailed Pasha.

 The rich spring flora includes lots of lavenders, peonies and orchids, and many species present in the far southwest of the country, around Cape St. Vincent, are Lusitanian specialities; restricted to this corner of Portugal, and North Africa.

 The best time for spring flowers is late March when the best time for birding begins.
 Great and Little Bustards usually start displaying at this time, many spring passage migrant birds are moving through and even many summer visiting birds have arrived (a few, such as Roller, usually arrive later in the year).
 Spring/summer birding remains good until mid-May, arguably peaking in mid-April.
-The peak autumn migration period for birds is usually late September-early October and this is when the annual eight-day Sagres Birdwatching Festival takes place.
+The peak autumn migration period for birds is usually late September-early October.

 Collins Bird Guide by L Svensson et al. Collins, 2010 (Second Edition).

 Birds of Europe by L Jonsson.
 Helm, 1999.